Skip to content

 7.1 describe pods reports unbound immediate PersistentVolumeClaims error

-• Check PVC
+• Check pvc

 NAMESPACE NAME STATUS VOLUME CAPACITY ACCESS MODES STORAGECLASS AGE